nullstare/ReiLua/README.md

 List of some MISSING features that are planned to be included.
 For specific function, check API.

 * Core
-	* Some screen-space-related functions
 	* Files drop
-	* camera2d and it's functions
+	* Camera2d and it's functions
+		* Screen-space-related functions
 	* VR stereo config functions for VR simulator
 * Textures
 	* Image manipulation functions